linnykoleh/WickiUp/JPA/summaries/3_chapter.md

 - To change this, use the annotation @TransactionManagement(TransactionManagementType.BEAN/CONTAINER)

 *`Transaction demarcation` is the act of causing a transaction to either begin or complete.*
+- When the container takes over the responsibility of transaction demarcation, is called `container-managed transaction (CMT) management`, but when the application is responsible for demarcation, it's called `bean-managed transaction (BMT) management`.

 ### Container-managed transactions
 ***@TransactionAttribute(TransactionAttributeType.TYPE)***<br/>